 - Familiarize yourself and your spouse, partner or caregiver with your benefits, and find out whether an employee assistance program is available.

-- Explore what benefits may be offered to you under the Americans with Disabilities Act.
+- Explore what benefits may be offered to you under the Americans with Disabilities Act, Family and Medical Leave Act and COBRA.

 - If you feel overwhelmed, consider reducing your hours or taking time off.

-- Communicate about changes you're experiencing and ways in which your needs also may have changed.
+- Talk about what kind of help you need from each other.
+Communicate about changes you're experiencing and ways in which your needs also may have changed.
 Don't be afraid to ask for help.

 - Keep a folder of resources you may need as the disease progresses.